michelleFae/michelleFae.github.io/learnWithMe/celery.md

 * Logs > guessing
 * Fix worker runtime issues before Celery config issues
 * Keep producer and worker configs in sync

+## bind=True and the self parameter

+bind=True makes self the Celery task instance

+Required for:

+self.request

+self.replace(...)

+retries, metadata, control flow

+If you reference self without bind=True, the task will crash.

+## raise self.replace(...) is intentional (not an error)

+Pattern:

+@app.task(bind=True)
+def router(self, ...):
+    raise self.replace(chain(task_a, task_b))

+Meaning:

+This task is a router, not a worker

+It dynamically replaces itself with a canvas (chain/group/chord)

+The raise stops normal task completion

+The caller sees only the final result of the replacement workflow

+Returning a canvas or calling replace() without raise is incorrect.

+## Queues vs workers vs router tasks

+Queue = mailbox

+Worker = process consuming one or more queues

+Router task = decides what tasks/queues to use next

+Worker task = does real work

+Important:

+Downstream tasks can be routed to different queues

+Router’s queue does not constrain where the next tasks run

+Tasks sent to a queue with no consumers will stay PENDING

+## Celery vs Airflow (mental model)

+Celery = micro-orchestration

+request-driven

+low latency

+dynamic fan-out/fan-in

+orchestrates execution inside a service

+Airflow = workflow orchestration

+scheduled pipelines

+backfills, SLAs, auditing

+cross-system DAGs

+They are complementary, not competitors:

+Airflow orchestrates pipelines

+Celery orchestrates distributed execution within a pipeline step